CodingWithTim/CodingWithTim.github.io/_pages/blog.md

 If you’re applying to a **5th-year Master’s program**, here are the important things:

-**Is Your Advisor an EECS Professor?** 5th Year Master program is an EECS program, so if your research professor is an EECS professor then they can get you in easily.
+Is Your Advisor an EECS Professor?
+5th Year Master program is an EECS program, so if your research professor is an EECS professor then they can get you in easily.
 Otherwise, it is an uphill battle.

-**Does Your Advisor Want You?** If their letter of recommendation is tepid (or they don’t have time for you), that can sink your chances.
+Does Your Advisor Want You?
+If their letter of recommendation is tepid (or they don’t have time for you), that can sink your chances.
 A strong rec is everything here.

+**Storytime:** One of my friend who had a 3.5 GPA was admitted to the Berkeley's 5th Year Master program for robotics.
+He has significant research experience and a good connection with his research adviser, an senior EECS professor. *GPA is overrated lol.*

 ---

 **Important Notes**

 Does your professor actually care about the project you’re working on, or are you a side-quest in their research empire?
 The bigger the impact of your project, the more they will care about you.
-For example, Chatbot Arena has the highest priority for Ion, which is why I was to ride on its impact.
+For example, Chatbot Arena has the highest priority for Ion, which is why I was able to ride on its impact.

 Some labs are basically sweatshops for undergrads with zero mentorship or impact.
 If that’s you, consider switching advisors if possible.